marcbrandao/proxies_to_json/README.md

 ## Usage
   1. Download proxies_to_json.py and .env and paste on your folder.
-  2. Make sure the credentials are in .env.
-  3. Add your information:
-      3.1
-  		3.1	Add a Workspace Folder ID (line 14).
+  2. Add your information -> FolderID in Line 14 and credentials in .env file.
-			3.2 Check your Profile ID list source (path, text or search).
+  3. Choose the Profile ID list source (path, text or search).
-			3.3 When using profile_search, change the function parameters.
+  4. When using profile_search, change the function parameters.
-	 		3.4 Ensure the matching fields have correct information.
+  5. Ensure the matching fields have correct information.
-  5. Open your script on a Terminal.
+  6. Open your script on a Terminal.
-  6. Select the desired input option.
+  7. Select the desired input option.
-  7. Check the results in the file proxy_credentials.json stored on the folder.
+  8. Check the results in the file proxy_credentials.json stored on the folder.